cancerit/workflow-seq-import/README.md

 Examples included in this repository.

 1. `examples/chksum_seqval_wf_interleaved_fq.json`
-   * A single interleaved gzipped fastq is presented and a PUT server URL as input.
+   * A single interleaved gzip compressed fastq is presented and a PUT server URL as input.

 1. `examples/chksum_seqval_wf_interleaved_fq_with_headers.json`
    * A list of headers is in the input.
    * PUT the results with headers.

 1. `examples/chksum_seqval_wf_interleaved_fq_no_put.json`
-   * Only a single interleaved gzipped fastq is presented.
+   * Only a single interleaved gzip compressed fastq is presented.
    * `put_address` is not presented nor the `chksum_server_response`.

 1. `examples/chksum_seqval_wf_paired_fq.json`
-   * A pair if read 1/2 gzipped fastq files are presented as input.
+   * A pair if read 1/2 gzip compressed fastq files are presented as input.
    * Two PUT server URLs are presented as input.

 1. `examples/chksum_seqval_wf_paired_fq_with_headers.json`